aniketrepo/data-handling-using-python/README.md

 2    30
 dtype: int64
 ```
-* We can also use letter as indexes.
+* We can also use letters as indexes.
 For example-

 Input-
 ```